Home

 🔥 agrees to yes/no only

-The following script works because a trafficking victim is not calling to “tell a story.”
+The trafficking victim is not calling to “tell a story.”

 The victim is calling to get a lawyer to protect them BEFORE they can safely talk.